creativo-pty/creativo-pty-webpage/README.md

 you chose\) and run `npm install`.
 This will create a local environment to download the Node modules needed to build the web site.

-6.  **Build the Site for the First Time**: In the CLI console, run `gulp build`.
+6.  **Run a Local Server to see the Site**: In the CLI console, run `gulp`.
 This command will grab all of the source files in the _app_ folder, convert them into the web site, and store the resulting files in the _dist_ folder.

-7.  **Run a Local Server to see the Site**: In the CLI console, run `gulp`.
 In a moment, your browser should open with the web site in view.
 If you change any file in the _app_ folder, the application will automatically update the corresponding file in the _dist_ folder and update your view of the web site in the browser.

 For any questions or comments, you can create a [new issue][new-issue] or head over to the [issue tab][issue] to view open and closed issues.